KsenijaS/krakenx/doc/linux-autorun.md

 Hope this helps someone.
 Feel free to add to the project README.

-Note: This was edited several times to arrive at this solution.
+Note by @kkobashi: This was edited several times to arrive at this solution.
 I do not recommend using cron or setting colctl in shell startup scripts.
 I had problems getting them to work.
 This is much cleaner, set and forget solution.

 **_(*) Use at your own risk.
-I will not be held responsible for anything that may go wrong.
+We will not be held responsible for anything that may go wrong.
 This was developed and tested on Ubuntu 18.0.4 desktop._**